-- (45) Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data 12 governs the processing of personal data carried out in the Member States pursuant to this Regulation.
+- (45) Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data12 governs the processing of personal data carried out in the Member States pursuant to this Regulation.
 Any exchange or transmission of personal data by competent authorities of the Member States should be undertaken in accordance with the rules on the transfer of personal data as laid down in Directive 95/46/EC.
-Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data 13 governs the processing of personal data carried out by ESMA pursuant to this Regulation.
-Any exchange or transmission of personal data carried out by ESMA should be in accordance with the rules on the transfer of personal data as laid down in Regulation (EC) No 45/2001. - (46) This Regulation complies with the fundamental rights and observes the principles recognised in particular by the Charter of Fundamental Rights of the European Union, notably the rights to respect for private and family life, the right to the protection of personal data, the right to an effective remedy or to a fair trial, the right not to be tried or punished twice for the same offence, the freedom to conduct a business, and has to be applied in accordance with those rights and principles. - (47) European Securities and Markets Authority (ESMA), established by Regulation (EU) No 1095/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (ESMA), amending Decision No 716/2009/EC and repealing Commission Decision 2009/77/EC14, should play a central role in the application of this Regulation by ensuring consistent application of Union rules by national competent authorities and by settling disagreements between them.
+Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data13 governs the processing of personal data carried out by ESMA pursuant to this Regulation.
+Any exchange or transmission of personal data as laid down in Regulation (EC) No 45/2001. - (46) This Regulation complies with the fundamental rights and observes the principles recognised in particular by the Charter of Fundamental Rights of the European Union, notably the rights to respect for private and family life, the right to the protection of personal data, the right to an effective remedy or to a fair trial, the right not to be tried or punished twice for the same offence, the freedom to conduct a business, and has to be applied in accordance with those rights and principles. - (47) European Securities and Markets Authority (ESMA), established by Regulation (EU) No 1095/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (ESMA), amending Decision No 716/2009/EC and repealing Commission Decision 2009/77/EC14, should play a central role in the application of this Regulation by ensuring consistent application of Union rules by national competent authorities and by settling disagreements between them.